zquestz/omniauth-google-oauth2/README.md

 * `openid_realm`: Set the OpenID realm value, to allow upgrading from OpenID based authentication to OAuth 2 based authentication.
 When this is set correctly an `openid_id` value will be set in `[:extra][:id_info]` in the authentication hash with the value of the user's OpenID ID URL.

+* `provider_ignores_state`: You will need to set this to `true` when using the `One-time Code Flow` below.
+In this flow there is no server side redirect that would set the state.

 Here's an example of a possible configuration where the strategy name is changed, the user is asked for extra permissions, the user is always prompted to select their account when logging in and the user's profile picture is returned as a thumbnail:

 ```ruby